Fanni Pigniczki

 Fanni Pigniczki (born 23 January 2000) is a Hungarian rhythmic gymnast.
+She competed at the 2020 Tokyo Olympics and the 2024 Paris Olympics.

 Personal life

-Fanni Pigniczki was born on 23 January 2000 in Budapest.
+Her mother is a psychologist and her father was a table tennis player who represented Hungary at international competitions.
 Her grandfather is László Pigniczki, a World silver medalist in table tennis.

+She graduated with a master's degree in rhythmic gymnastics coaching from the Hungarian University of Sports Science in 2023 and has been studying for a psychology degree at Károli Gáspár University of the Reformed Church in Hungary since 2022.

+Career

 She began rhythmic gymnastics when she was five years old.

-Career
+Pigniczki joined the Hungarian national team when she was twelve.

+2017-2021 Olympic cycle

-She competed at the 2017 World Championships where she finished 32nd in the qualification round with a total score of 55.950.
+Pigniczki competed at the 2017 World Championships, where she finished 32nd in the qualification round with a total score of 55.950.

-She finished 16th in the all-around at the 2018 European Championships with a score of 64.220.
-She competed at the 2018 World Championships and finished 58th in the qualification round.
+In 2018, she finished 16th in the all-around at the European Championships with a score of 64.220.
+She also competed at the 2018 World Championships and finished 58th in the qualification round.

-She competed for Hungary at the 2019 European Games where she finished 12th in the all-around final.
-At the 2019 World Championships, she competed with Blanka Boldizsar, Anna Juhasz, and Emma Juhasz and they finished 20th as a team.
-Pigniczki qualified for the all-around final where she finished 23rd with a score of 75.500.
+She competed for Hungary at the 2019 European Games and came in 12th in the all-around final.
+At the 2019 World Championships, she competed alongside Blanka Boldizsar, Anna Juhasz, and Emma Juhasz, and they finished 20th as a team.
+Pigniczki qualified for the all-around final, where she finished 23rd with a score of 75.500.

-She competed at the 2020 European Championships where she finished 11th in the All-around.
+She competed at the 2020 European Championships and ended in 11th place in the all-around.

 At the 2021 European Championships, Pigniczki qualified to the 2020 Summer Olympics, becoming the first Hungarian rhythmic gymnast to qualify to an Olympic Games since Viktória Fráter in 2000.
 At the Olympics, she finished twentieth in the qualification round for the individual all-around.

-On August 28th 2022 Fanni became the first Hungarian gymnast to win a World Cup medal by winning bronze with ribbon in Cluji-Napoca.